When we complete the internal review, there are 3 different types of decisions we can make. We can:

 We may also vary the original decision.
 This means we decide to change part of the original decision.

-For example, we could decide to include a different amount of funding, or a different number of hours, for a particular NDIS-funded support.
+For example, we could decide to include a different funding component amount, or a different number of hours, for a particular NDIS support.

-If so, you’ll get a new plan with a revised amount of funding or hours for that support.
+If so, you’ll get a new plan with a revised funding component amount or hours for that NDIS support.
 The rest of the plan will stay the same.

 Example